pwtarbe204/nextcloud-/README.md

 - [Cấu hình SSL với Let's Encrypt](docs/ssl.md)
 - [Backup và Restore dữ liệu](docs/backup.md)

-## 📖 Giới thiệu
+## 📖 Introduction

-Nextcloud là một nền tảng lưu trữ đám mây tự quản lý, giúp bạn đồng bộ và chia sẻ tệp một cách an toàn.
+Nextcloud is an open source platform that allows you to deploy a service to store and share personal data on a private server, similar to Google Drive or Dropbox but with complete control over the data.
+It is designed to secure information and meet the cloud storage needs of individuals, organizations, or businesses.

-## 📥 Cài đặt Nextcloud
+## 📥 Install Nextcloud
 ### Update and install neccessary packages
 - Step 1: System update
     ```sh